GawainGan/BeautifulFinance-Dash/team-reflection/Gawain-reflection.md

 Point form is fine.
 Specifically,
 comment on the following areas:
+- I took the responability to construct the framwork of the project and assign the work to each member.
+I managed the meeting and evulated the balance of team member's ability and the workload.
+I mainly focused on the first tab and the final adjustment of the Dash in millstone 4.
+I also deployed the dash app with amethyst He together.
+- Amethyst He took the responsibility to build the framwork of the dash using python and R, also worked very hard on the debugging.
+Amythest He put lots of effort to both millstone 2 and millstone 3.
+Amythest He mainly focused on the construction of the code for both R and python, he is very reliable.
+- Zhijia Ju took the responsibility to build the first part of tab3 in millstone 2 and reconstructed the code in R in millstone 3.
+Zhijia Ju put lots of effort to work with debugging and communicate efficiently with each member.
+- Lili Tang took the responsibility to build the workflow of the dash.
+Lili Tang provided a clearer and more explicit meaning is given to the process of using this dash.
+She helps us to understand more deeply how the code should be built from a user's point of view (from tab 1 to tab 3).
+- I am very glad that I can work with Amethyst He,  Zhijia Ju, Lili Tang.
+The final result is very satisfying and I believe we are the best!

 - How the team worked together as a whole, including:
     - What was your role in the group?